LangdalP/GoTimer/README.md

 1. Download the latest installer here: https://github.com/LangdalP/GoTimer/releases (installer with cfg)
 2. Unzip the file
-3. Install the program with Python (unless you already have Python)
+3. Install the program.
+Don't uncheck "Install Python" unless you already have Python 3.
 4. Put the file called **gamestate_integration_go_timer.cfg** in X:\PATH_TO_STEAM\steamapps\common\Counter-Strike Global Offensive\csgo\cfg , where PATH_TO_STEAM is where your steam folder is.
 5. Start the program from your start-menu.
 If CS:GO was launched before you copied the cfg-file, you have to restart it.